AdobeDocs/experience-manager-65.es-ES/help/communities/socialgraph.md

 ---
 title: Uso del gráfico social
 seo-title: Using Social Graph
-description: Adición de un componente siguiente a una página
+description: Añadir el siguiente componente a una página
 seo-description: Adding a Following component to a page
 uuid: 8be6334b-e6c9-40bc-90a8-750b98419470
 contentOwner: Guillaume Carlino